panosoft/elm-clamav/readme.md

 type alias Config =
     { clamavHost : String
     , clamavPort : Int
+    , debug : Bool
     }
 ```

 * `clamavHost` is the host name where the `ClamAV` daemon is running.
 * `clamavPort` is the port where the `ClamAV` daemon is running.
+* `debug` is True if debug logging is desired, False otherwise

 __Usage__